-The LA has a legal duty to identify when there are CME and help them back into education.
+The LA has a legal duty to identify when there are children who are absent from education and help them back into education.

 This policy highlights what our school will do to help the LA with its duty.

 Legal framework